8 Best Self-Service Analytics Tools In 2024

 • Lacking built-in self-service BI features: Tableau may not have built-in support for certain features that are needed for self-service exploration, such as fiscal calendars or relative date range defaults on the date slider.

 • Difficult to embed into organization’s products: You can embed Tableau into external applications such as internal knowledge bases, CRMs, and blog posts.
-However, It can be a real challenge for an organization from both financial and technical perspectives to seamlessly integrate Tableau.
+However, seamlessly integrating Tableau can be a real challenge for an organization from both financial and technical perspectives.

 Related articles: Best Embedded Analytics Software for Modern Data Stack